 - For you to start a blogging business, you must buy a domain – which costs money

-- For you start a dry cleaning business, you must buy an iron, watching machine etc.
+- For you to start a dry cleaning business, you must buy an iron, a washing machine etc.

 However, now you have that perfect business idea with properly laid down strategies on how to succeed.
 You will have to put in money to make it happen.

 This is the point where most aspiring entrepreneurs give up.